Lychee wine

 Lychee wine (Chinese: 荔枝酒, lìzhījiǔ) is a full-bodied Cantonese dessert wine made of 100% lychee fruit.
-This wine has a golden colour and rich, sweet taste.
+Lychee fruit has a golden colour and rosy flavor, which brings a similar colour and subtle berry flavor to the wine.
+Lychee wine can be consumed fresh or preserved for years before serving.
 It is usually served ice cold, either straight up or on the rocks with food.
 Lychee wine is believed to pair better with shellfish and Asian cuisine than with heavier meat dishes.
 This refreshing beverage can also be used as a cocktail mixer paired with other spirits.

 Lychee wine is a low-alcohol and high-flavored Cantonese beverage made of fresh lychee fruits using partial osmotic dehydration techniques.
-It usually contains 10–18% alcohol, 1–4% sugar and 0.3–1%% acid.
-The nutrients and flavour are concentrated and retained thanks to dehydration pretreatment and this is also can tell from the product the usage of untreated fruits.
+It usually contains 10–18% alcohol, 1–4% sugar, and 0.3–1% acid.
+Also, extra tannin is added to the wine to get rid of the loamy mellow tones.
+The nutrients and flavour are concentrated and retained thanks to dehydration pretreatment and this can also be seen from the product the usage of untreated fruits.

-Lychee is made into wines that can be consumed fresh or a few years before serving.
-Lychee itself has a golden color and unique rosy flavor and lychee wines keep the subtle flavor of the berry in the wine but it is not overpowering.
-This wine is inherently sweet and pungent.
-However, additional tannin is usually added to the wine, in order to get rid of the loamy mellow tones.